AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/best-practices-for-marketo-measure-crm-package.md

 Base Package: This is our base package which includes our custom objects and fields.
 We recommend installing within Production for all users.
 Dashboard Extension Package: This is our Dashboard Extension Package, which contains 3 pre-built dashboards.
 We recommend installing within Production for all users.
 This is optional but we encourage customers to install.

-These packages enable your Marketo Measure users to easily access touchpoint data throughout their [!DNL Salesforce] instance.
+These packages enable your [!DNL Marketo] Measure users to easily access touchpoint data throughout their [!DNL Salesforce] instance.
 Confirming that you have these packages configured correctly will be key to verifying that page layouts, permission sets and reports and dashboards are presenting to your [!DNL Marketo] Measure users as expected.

 ## Best Practice {#best-practice}